Decent-Partners/Decent-overview/README.md

 > Facebook is built on open source from top to bottom, and could not exist without it. — Facebook

-It turns out real value is not bought, it is built - by collective endeavours with long time horizons and a collective mindset.
+It turns out real value is not bought, it is built - by collective endeavours and long time horizons.

 > Digital currencies and open source projects typically fall victim to the tragedy of the commons, where individuals who share a resource act in their own self-interest, depleting or spoiling that resource.
 >